Priyanka-Dhanabal/pp4/README.md

 - Imported Happy Monkey from Google fonts user as the primary font, and Sans-Serif used as the secondary font.

 ### Wireframes
-At the start, I decided on the theme and color palette for the website as the website was in the development phase.
-Due to time constraints, I am unable to implement every feature and look as I thought at the start.
+At the start, I could not decided on the theme and color palette for the website. but later on everything came together.

+- Website view

 ![Website view](assests/readme/images/Website-view.png)

+- Website view when the User is logged in

 ![view when logged in](assests/readme/images/Website-view(loggedin).png)

+- Profile

 ![profile](assests/readme/images/Profile-view.png)

+- Post detail

 ![post detail](assests/readme/images/post-detail-view.png)

+- List of posts

 ![list of posts](assests/readme/images/list-of-posts.png)

+- Bookmarked posts

 ![bookmark](assests/readme/images/bookmark.png)